Pregnancy and Postpartum Therapist for Women in Pasadena, CA

 What Postpartum Anxiety Looks Like in Pasadena

-Postpartum anxiety is the most underdiagnosed perinatal mood disorder, and in a community as analytically oriented as Pasadena, it is especially good at hiding — because it mimics the cognitive patterns that define high-achieving people.
+• Postpartum anxiety is the most underdiagnosed perinatal mood disorder, and in the high-conscientiousness, analytically driven culture of the Peninsula, it is the condition most likely to go unrecognized for the longest time — because it mimics the cognitive patterns that make successful people successful.

 What Our Work Together Looks Like